CODENAMEMystic/Screeps/README.md

+# NOTICE:
+- This repo will be archived due to inconsistent outcomes of code.
+For the newest and more successful screeps repo go to:
 # Screeps
 - All code found here can be used freely for any means.
 This all was developed by me for the game Screeps
 - Screeps.com